eclipse-sumo/sumo/docs/web/docs/Tools/Output.md

 ## computeCoordination.py

-This tool reads fcd-outut and a corridor definition.
-It computes the fraction of vehicles that passed the corridor without significant slow-dow.
+This tool reads fcd-output and a corridor definition.
+It computes the fraction of vehicles that passed the corridor without significant slow-down.

 Example:
 ```